 Fig. 5.
-PCA and PLS-DA of inhalation-grade lactose from five different batches using first two scans (uppermost surface) of 20 keV Ar3000+ Orbitrap positive ion spectra. (a) Scores plot for PC 1 and PC 2. (b) Loadings vector plotted as loadings coefficient versus peak m/z values for the data set. (c) PLS-DA Scores plot for the first two components. (d) Key ions driving the separation of different batches identified from scores of variable importance in projection (VIP).
+PCA and PLS-DA of inhalation-grade lactose from five different batches using first two scans (uppermost surface) of 20 keV Ar3000+ Orbitrap negative ion spectra. (a) Scores plot for PC 1 and PC 2. (b) PC1 Loadings vector plotted as loadings coefficient versus peak m/z values for the data set. (c) PLS-DA Scores plot for the first two components. (d) Key ions driving the separation of different batches identified from component 1 scores of variable importance in projection (VIP).
 The coloured boxes on the right indicate the relative intensities of the corresponding ion in each batch under study.
 The spectra data was processed by normalization to total ion counts, removing PMA substrate peaks and scaled30 by the inverse square root of the mean value for each peak across all samples.

 SIMS enables chemical imaging of the surface and, in combination with gas cluster ion beam sputtering, the bulk material is accessed as a 3D image or a chemical depth profile.
 Traditionally, a time-of-flight mass spectrometer is used but that has limitations in terms of the mass resolution and mass accuracy necessary for confident identification of molecules, e.g., only 3 ions were detected by ToF-SIMS out of 9 ions (labelled in Fig. 5b), identified by OrbiSIMS, that drive the separation of different batches.
 For comparison, we also analysed the 5 batches of lactose with a TOF.SIMS 5 using a 30 keV Bi3+ primary ion beam.
-Principal component analysis (Supplementary Fig. 8) shows no differentiation of the batches in both positive and negative polarities.
+Principal component analysis (Supplementary Fig. 10) was largely ineffective in clearly distinguishing between different batches, except for batch 1 in negative ion mode, which could be separated from the others.
+Similar results were observed in the PLS-DA analysis.
+Moreover, even when analyzing a small subset of mixed batches (e.g., batches 2 and 3) separately using PCA, although some separation was observed, it was insufficient for clear differentiation.

 4. Conclusions

-We show that OrbiSIMS can distinguish between different batches of lactose using its high mass resolution, mass accuracy and tandem MS to identify trace amounts of surface contamination.
-In comparison, ToF-SIMS was not able to separate all the batches nor unambiguously identify the surface contamination.
-Multivariate analysis of the informative spectra acquired allows for product batch separation and provides a method for quality control procedures in pharmaceutical manufacturing.
+We show that OrbiSIMS can distinguish between different batches of lactose using its high mass resolution, mass accuracy and tandem MS to putatively annotate trace amounts of surface contamination.
+ToF-SIMS enables fast 3D imaging with sub-micron spatial resolution but the limited mass resolution prevents the resolving overlapping peaks and identification of surface impurities is ambiguous resulting in less effective batch separation.
+However, different strengths of Orbitrap and ToF mass spectrometers compensate for their respective weaknesses so that complementary analysis using the hybrid analyser approach of the OrbiSIMS is effective.

+Overall, multivariate analysis of the OrbiSIMS spectra acquired allows for product batch separation using differences in impurities and provides a method for quality control procedures in pharmaceutical manufacturing.
+Notably, impurities such as sulphate and phosphate anions, along with other trace contaminants potentially originating from chemical processing equipment, residual solvents, or packaging materials, were detected.
+These components may influence the stability, safety, and therapeutic performance of lactose—particularly in inhalation-grade formulations, where excipient purity and batch consistency are critical.
+Further investigation is warranted to trace the origins of these impurities and assess their potential impact on pharmaceutical applications.

 Funding